 The wood energy industry creates 5,000 jobs annually throughout the supply chain in the US southeastern region.

-Over 7 million metric tons of wood pellets were exported from the US Southeast in 2018.
+Approximately 6.5 million metric tons of wood pellets were exported from the US Southeast in 2018.

 Wood pellets reduce carbon emissions up to 90% when used in place of coal to produce electricity.